Piper, John. Brothers, We Are Not Professionals. Nashville, TN.: B&H Publishing Group, 2013. 307 + xi pp. $14.99

-The last several chapters of the book hinge upon the emphases that have characterized Dr. Piper’s ministry over these last ten years.
-He calls pastors to emphasize the importance of global missions, to seek racial reconciliation, to passionately defend the unborn, and to love their wives as Christ loves the church..
-These are emphases that, over time, came to the forefront of Dr. Piper’s ministry.
+The last several chapters of the book hinge upon the emphases that have characterized Piper’s ministry over these last ten years.
+He calls pastors to emphasize the importance of global missions, to seek racial reconciliation, to passionately defend the unborn, and to love their wives as Christ loves the church.
+These are emphases that, over time, came to the forefront of Piper’s ministry.
 Young pastors would be wise to consider these issues as repeated applications of the gospel.

-One example of such needed clarification is that Dr. Piper’s passing references to major thrusts written in greater detail in his own voluminous writings demand further reading on the part of the reader.
+One finds great difficulty critiquing a book written in the form of Piper’s Brothers, We Are Not Professionals.
+Most readers will find in John Piper a pastor with more insight, experience, and wisdom than they.
+However, there are a few points within the book that demand clarification.
+One example of such needed clarification is that Piper’s passing references to major thrusts written in greater detail in his own voluminous writings demand further reading on the part of the reader.
 One simply cannot understand the concept of Christian Hedonism apart from Desiring God.
-One may remain unconvinced that God is the Gospel, unless they read Dr. Piper’s book, God is the Gospel.
+One may remain unconvinced that God is the Gospel, unless they read his book, God is the Gospel.
 Many will find that his chapters on topics that he has written on before will be incomplete and brief.

-The emphases that Dr. Piper lays out for his readers grow out of his own personal theological convictions concerning the sovereignty of God in salvation and the doctrines of grace.
+The emphases that Piper provides for his readers grow out of his own personal theological convictions concerning the sovereignty of God in salvation and the doctrines of grace.
 However generous he may strive to be in his writings, these emphases always come to the forefront in his writings.
 Those who agree with him on these points (or even most of them) may not even take notice of the foundation.
 However, those who differ with his soteriological foundation may find greater disunity at the point of application.

-One other potential critique lies in Dr. Piper’s chapter on the issue of baptism.
+One other potential critique lies in Piper’s chapter on the issue of baptism.
 As a Baptist, this reviewer resonates with his argument for believer baptism and the importance therein.
-However, in taking up the argument, Dr. Piper has opened himself to criticism from both sides.
-Some who maintain a paedo-baptist distinctive may take offense that Dr. Piper has raised this issue, and presented a defense of believer baptism over against infant baptism in a book that would otherwise appeal across denominational lines.
-Others who hold to credo-baptist convictions may react negatively to Dr. Piper’s emphasis that this is not a primary doctrine, and something that should not “cut us off from shared worship and ministry with others who share more important things with us” (161).
+However, in taking up the argument, Piper has opened himself to criticism from both sides.
+Some who maintain a paedobaptist distinctive may take offense that Piper has raised this issue, and presented a defense of believer baptism over against infant baptism in a book that would otherwise appeal across denominational lines.
+Others who hold to credobaptist convictions may react negatively to Piper’s emphasis that this is not a primary doctrine, and something that should not “cut us off from shared worship and ministry with others who share more important things with us” (161).
 Historically, one can easily see that these different understandings of baptism have always separated believers, often with violence.